christianrickert/vim-firefly/README.md

 >call plug#end()
 >```

-_I hope you enjoy Firefly as much as I do!_
+_I hope you will enjoy Firefly as much as I do!_ 🌙

 [^1]: The color scheme files were generated with [vim-colortemplate](https://github.com/lifepillar/vim-colortemplate).